 Resulting dendrogram illustrating the classification of Sanctuary Areas by Dibble et al. (2017, figure 6, rotated).
 Notice the consistency of morphometric classification and historical origin of individual cases.

 The work on urban typologies presented by scholars at Chalmers University in a series of recent publications [@berghauserpont2017; @berghauserpont2019a; @bobkova2019] proposes to use three individual typologies of morphological elements: plots, streets and buildings.
-Each typology is defined through a handful of morphometric characters, thus making the outputs influenced by this particular selection.
+Each typology is defined through a handful of morphometric characters and cluster analysis, thus making the outputs influenced by this particular selection.
 Compared to the optimal criteria above, their model is not hierarchical and, notably, not comprehensive (due to the limited number of morphometric characters it uses).

 Spatial distribution of plot types in selected case studies developed by Berghauser Pont et al. (2019, supplementary material figure 10).